 USA: Sign up with Caesars and get your first bet matched up to $1,001!
 Claim Now

 Canada: Get a 100%-matched sign-up bonus (up to $400) at BetVictor.
 Claim Now

 • Date: Sunday, November 28, 2021

 • TV: FOX

 Eagles at Giants betting preview

-Eagles: Tay Gowan CB (Questionable), Jordan Howard RB (Out), Davion Taylor LB (Out).
+Eagles: Tay Gowan CB (Out), Jordan Howard RB (Out), Mac McCain CB (Out), Reid Sinnett QB (Out), Marlon Tuipulotu DT (Out), Davion Taylor LB (Out).

-Giants: Saquon Barkley RB (Questionable), John Ross WR (Questionable), Kyle Rudolph TE (Doubtful), Kadarius Toney WR (Doubtful), Sterling Shephard WR (Out), Kaden Smith TE (Out), Logan Ryan S (Out).
+Giants: Kyle Rudolph TE (Out), Kadarius Toney WR (Out), Sterling Shephard WR (Out), Kaden Smith TE (Out), Wes Martin OG (Out), Cullen Gillaspia FB (Out), Logan Ryan S (Out).